 LIMITED TIME ONLY: Get Free Shipping on orders over $75 with code FREESHIP

-Yumi is the first baby food company to sign the Baby Food Safety Act of 2021, which calls on the FDA to impose safety requirements on infant and toddler foods.
-Learn more about why we’re committed to reducing heavy metals in all baby food products.
+In 2021, YUMI became the first baby food company to sign the Baby Food Safety Act, which calls on the FDA to impose safety requirements on infant and toddler foods.
+Our co-founders traveled to Capitol Hill to meet with senators and push for stricter standards.
+Through open communication and continued research, we can improve safety and reduce heavy metals in baby food products.

 1. What Are Heavy Metals?

 Key Takeaways: A heavy metal is a metal known for its toxicity.
 Arsenic, lead, cadmium, and mercury are amongst the most common found in food products.
-A 2021 Congressional Report recently warned consumers of these and other toxins in many popular retail brands for babies and toddlers.
-While trace amounts may be in our water and air, there is scientific evidence that babies are especially vulnerable and regular exposure, at even moderate levels, can negatively impact neurological development.
+A 2021 Congressional Report warned consumers of these and other toxins in many popular retail brands for babies and toddlers.
+While trace amounts may be in our water and air, there is scientific evidence that babies are especially vulnerable and regular exposure can negatively impact neurological development.

 The Most Recent News And Reports